 Quantity Food Preparation: Principles and Methods (Institution Management 115).
 First or second term.
 Credit three hours.
 Required.
-Registration limited to eighteen students.
+Registration limited to sixteen students.
 Prerequisite, Foods and Nutrition 12.
-Practice.

-T Th 8-12.
+Practice, T Th 8-12.
 Cafeteria.
-Professor HARRIS and Miss BURGOIN.
+Professor Harris and Miss Burgoin.

-Laboratories consist of large-quantity cooking in the cafeteria kitchen, in the preparation of meals for several hundred patrons.
+Laboratories consists of large-quantity cooking in the cafeteria kitchen, in the preparation of meals for several hundred patrons.
 The laboratories are supplemented by discussion periods to provide an opportunity to review principles and discuss procedures.
 Laboratory fee, \$10.

-[Hotel Stewarding (Hotel Administration 118).
+Hotel Stewarding (Hotel Administration 118).
 First term.
 Credit one hour.
 Hotel elective.
 Open to sophomores, juniors, and seniors.
 Seven Mondays.
 Two fifty-minute lectures at each meeting.
-Mr. LEBER.]
-Not given in 1934-35.
+Mr. Leber.

 History of the Culinary Art (Hotel Administration 120).
 First term.
 Credit one hour.
 Hotel elective.
 Open to all students.
 Alternate Saturdays, 10-12.
-Room 3 M 13.
-Mr. VEHLING.
+Plant Science 143.
+Mr. Vehling.